-Academic support is also provided through the Excel Knowledge Zone.
+Academic support is also provided through the Excel Zone.
 The Excel Knowledge Zone at CCD helps all students succeed by offering a variety of learning opportunities.
 The Career and Technical Education (CTE) Zone is located in Cherry Creek Building, rooms 205 & 210.

-However, CCD has $1,000,000 available in scholarships, so don't miss out on applying at CCD.edu/Scholarships.
+In addition, CCD has $1,000,000 available in scholarships.
+Apply at CCD.edu/Scholarships.

 The building crafts certificate program is designed to prepare you for a career in construction.
-You’ll graduate as a skilled, well-rounded craftsperson capable of working as part of a team on residential, industrial or commercial projects.
+You’ll graduate as a skilled, well-rounded craftsman capable of working as part of a team on residential, industrial or commercial projects.

 This non-paid internship course is a field practicum where you will learn and develop the hands-on and intellectual skills involved in the day-to-day tasks of construction.
 We’ve partnered with Habitat for Humanity Metro Denver to give our students the real-life skills and experience they need to pursue a career in the construction industry.

 Increased construction activity is projected to drive growth for a diverse range of construction-related jobs.
-In addition to providing skills to satisfy the current short-term demand for skilled entry-level construction workers, the building crafts program seeks to prepare students for a future where the demands of construction will require complex problem-solving abilities.
+In addition to providing skills to satisfy the current short-term demand for skilled entry-level construction workers, the building crafts program seeks to prepare students for a future where the demands of construction will require complex problem-solving abilities

 In the first quarter of 2018, labor market information lists an average annual wage for individuals in the construction in Denver as $66,612 ($32.03 hourly).
 The U.S. Bureau of Labor Statistics lists the median annual wage for architecture/engineering drafters as $54,170 per year ($26.04 per hour) in May 2017.
 Graduates can expect to earn $35,000-$45,000 per year for an entry-level position with an A.A.S degree.